Our approaches to the environment

 We are also working to reduce emissions of volatile organic compounds (VOCs).
 Additionally, we properly implement wastewater quality management in accordance with laws, ordinances and local regulations.

-Reducing water intake
+Reducing water withdrawals

 Biodiversity